TheArturthur/CoppermindScraper/Cosmere/Spiritweb.md

 A [[Surgebinder\|Surgebinder's]] [[Nahel bond\|Nahel bond]] involves a [[Spren\|spren]] attaching themselves to a person's spiritweb, merging more fully as the [[Surgebinder\|Surgebinder]] progresses in their [[Immortal Words\|Oaths]].

 #### Bondsmithing
 A [[Bondsmith\|Bondsmith]] that is bonded to the [[Stormfather\|Stormfather]] is able to read a person's spiritweb.
-The person's spiritweb appears to the Bondsmith as faintly glowing lines of varying thickness.
-It is currently unknown if others share this ability.
+The person's spiritweb appears to the Bondsmith as faintly glowing lines of varying thickness depending on the strength of the connection.
+It is currently unknown if other Bondsmiths share this ability.

 #### Soulcasting
 Although it does not directly alter the spiritweb, [[Soulcasting\|Soulcasting]] can alter a spiritweb if the Cognitive aspect stays altered for long enough.